Giuseppe-Bonifati/Time-management/README.md

 ### reset()

-We used the function  reset the label , the time and the reps , so the time will be 00:00 , the label "Timer" and reps again to zero (reps is global var used to count the breaks , each 2 times 1 break)
+I used the function  reset the label , the time and the reps , so the time will be 00:00 , the label "Timer" and reps again to zero (reps is global var used to count the breaks , each 2 times 1 break)

 ### start()